 No student will be eligible to receive financial aid for more than 150% of the published length of the program.
 This time is measured by credit hours attempted.
-For example, a student seeking a baccalaureate degree totaling 128 credit hours cannot receive aid for more than 192 attempted hours (128 x 150% = 192).
+For example, a student seeking a baccalaureate degree totaling 128 credit hours cannot receive aid for more than 192 attempted hours ($128 \times 150\% =$ 192).
 Transfer credits will be evaluated and those credits that count toward the student's current academic program will count as both attempted and completed hours.
 Failing a class or withdrawing from a class, whether passing or failing, can affect SAP.
-Incomplete grades will not count against attempted hours, until a grade is recorded or the candidate is withdrawn from the class or classes.
-Satisfactory academic progress will be reviewed at the end of each semester.
+SAP will be reviewed at the end of each semester.

-Appeals
+Financial Aid Appeals

-Students who are in SAP suspension may appeal this decision to the LMU Financial Aid Appeals Committee.
+Students who are on Financial Aid Suspension may appeal this decision to the LMU Executive Director of Financial Aid.
 The appeal must be made in writing and explain why the student failed to make SAP and what has changed that will allow the student to make SAP at the next evaluation.
-This letter should be sent to the Executive Director of Financial Aid, 6965 Cumberland Gap Parkway, Harrogate, TN 37752.
-The committee will review the appeal along with any additional recommendations from appropriate faculty or staff members to determine if the student will be able to meet SAP standards by the next evaluation.
-If not an academic plan can be developed to ensure that the student will be able to meet SAP standards by a specific point in order to graduate from a program.
-If the committee does not approve the appeal, the student may take classes at his/her own expense to try to regain SAP.
-If the appeal is approved, the student will be placed on "Financial Aid Probation" for one semester.
-At the end of the next semester, the student must be making SAP to continue receiving financial assistance.
-If any additional appeals are approved beyond one semester, an academic plan must be developed for the student and approved by the academic advisor, division Dean or the Vice President for Academic Affairs.
+This letter should be sent to:

+Executive Director of Financial Aid 6965 Cumberland Gap Parkway Harrogate, TN 37752

+The Executive Director will review the appeal along with any additional recommendations from appropriate faculty or staff members to determine if the student will be able to meet SAP standards by the next evaluation.
+If the Executive Director does not approve the appeal, the student may take classes at his/her own expense to try to regain SAP.
+If the appeal is approved, an academic plan will be developed in conjunction with the Director of Academic Support in order to help the student meet SAP standards in a specified timeline in order to graduate from a program.
+At the end of the next semester, the student must be following the approved academic plan.
 The academic plan must detail exactly what courses are required for the student to complete their intended program of study at LMU.

-Notification
+Financial Aid Notification

-All Financial Aid Satisfactory Academic Progress notifications will be sent in two ways: a letter will be sent to the student at the home address and an e-mail notification will be sent to his/her LMU e-mail address.
-These notifications will be sent no later than four weeks after the end of the academic term reviewed.
+All Financial Aid Satisfactory Academic Progress notifications will be sent in two ways: a letter will be sent to the student at the home address and an email notification will be sent to his/her LMU email address.

+Regaining Financial Aid Eligibility

-Regaining Eligibility: Quantitative-Maximum Time Frame
+Quantitative-Maximum Time Frame